alustan/alustan/README.md

 > If you are using a gitops delivery tool such as Argocd or fluxcd.
 It will continue to reconcile the crd manifests as always.
 However to avoid conflict with the controller `sync interval` the reconciliation is processed when a drift in crd is noted or if argocd/fluxcd is trying to sync a new crd manifest

-> **Note that the infrastructure drift detection and reconciliation is handled directly the controller**
+> **Note that the infrastructure drift detection and reconciliation is handled directly by the controller**

 ## setup